Everything You Need to Know About the Arts and Crafts Home Style Movement

 1. Display of Fine Materials

 Oak and other fine woods are a central theme of an Arts and Crafts home.
 Wood flooring, high-backed dining chairs, and oak doorframes all tie together when you choose the same material.
-You can also showcase artistry with hand-painted tiles in your bathroom or kitchen as well as by choosing a natural stone countertop.
+You can also showcase artistry with hand-painted tiles in your bathroom or kitchen by choosing a natural stone countertop.

 2. Nature-Inspired Patterns